 Policy and Program Agenda

 Overall, the results indicate that the majority of these youth are likely to have troubled and unsuccessful lives unless there is significant intervention to provide them with safe and supportive living conditions, substantial education, viable employment experience and adequate housing.
 All of the respondents were adults when they were released and had spent many years in various types of foster care or institutions.
 They urgently needed intensive and effective reintegration services, but these were largely unavailable.
 What might be done to reduce intergenerational incarceration?
 Our review of the literature along with our own findings suggest that there are several interventions that could be undertaken which have been shown to be effective and are far less costly.
 Criminal justice policies that call for high levels of incarceration of parents, as exists in the United States, deserve reexamination and where appropriate, replacement with community-based programs that support parents fulfilling their roles and responsibilities.
 Effective community treatment has long been shown to produce far better long-term outcomes for parents and children (Loper and Turek, 2006).
-Lastly, the overrepresentation of persons of color deserves serious attention to reduce their greater risk for intergenerational incarceration,

 Since 2000, Wayne County, Michigan, has moved away from primary reliance on residential placement of delinquent youth and is primarily working with them in their family homes and in the community.
 Recidivism data of the youth served in the community is far more positive than it was when they relied primarily on out-of-home residential placements (Chaney, 2010).
 Moreover, the majority of youth are African American and live in a city with one of the highest child poverty rates in the United States, but its model of responding to delinquency has substantially reduced the incarceration of youth.